 4 cups raw, shredded cabbage red, white or green

-2ozs/50g carrot, cut into strips with a potato peeler, or julienned
+1 medium carrot, cut into strips with a potato peeler or julienned (in thin matchsticks)

 Mint and coriander sprigs to garnish